 When we think of a depressed person, most of us envision someone who looks and feels sad.
-Except there are people good at putting on a brave face and hiding behind a smile, only inside, they are a victim of a condition called “Smiling Depression.”
+Except there are people good at establishing a brave face and hiding behind a smile, only inside, they are a victim of a condition called smiling depression.

-Some people think they know what a depressed person looks and acts like; only they might want to reconsider their decisions.
-The frequently asked questions should be, “What is Smiling Depression?”
+Some people think they know what a depressed person looks and acts like; only they might wish to reconsider their decisions.
+The frequently asked questions should be, “What is smiling Depression?”

-The Urban Dictionary defines smiling depression as a person who is very depressed inside, yet he or she can hide their aches to others to appear happy.
-Some people confuse smiling depression with traditional depression, but in fact, it differs considerably.
+The Urban Dictionary defines smiling depression as a person who is very depressed inside.
+Yet he or she can hide their aches from others to appear happy.
+Some people confuse smiling depression with traditional depression.
+But in fact, it differs considerably.

-If you are someone who hides behind a smile and that smile is to seem happy, then the moment you are behind a closed door, you feel empty, you have “Smiling Depression.”
+If you are someone who hides behind a smile and that smile is to seem content, then the moment you are behind a closed door, you feel empty.
+You have a smiling depression.

-Research shows that a person with “Smiling Depression life can be in more danger than an individual with traditional depression.
-The reason is the person with “Smiling depression will plan and follow through with suicide when a person with conventional depression most likely will only have thoughts of it.
+Research shows that a person with a smiling depression can be in more danger than an individual with a traditional depression.
+The reason is the person with smiling depression will plan and follow through with suicide when a person with conventional depression most likely will only have thoughts of it.

-People with “Smiling Depression” hide in a little shell to suffer in silence, pretend nothing’s wrong while things are “awry.”
+People with smiling depression hide in a shell to suffer in silence, pretend nothing’s wrong while things are awry.
 They fear the world might criticize them.
-When they should acknowledge their pain and find the courage to ask for help from the people they trust.
+The most dangerous form of depression hides behind a smile when they should acknowledge their pain and find the courage to ask for help from the people they trust.